Koromix/rygel/src/tytools/README.md

 felix -pFast tyuploader
 ```

-If you want to build debug binaries instead, just use `./felix <target>`.
+If you want to build debug binaries instead, just use: `./felix <target>`

 ## Build on macOS